cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 Use the `cloudlinux-awp-admin enable-feature` CLI command to ensure the best performance for every end-user.
 CLI command scans a server for all WordPress sites and activates the AccelerateWP feature suite.
-It can take up to 2 munites for a single site.
+It can take up to 2 minutes for a single site.
 CLI command skips activation for WordPress sites with page caching or feature incompatibilities.

 :::tip Note